The success of the PACR programme depends on the support of professional ACRs.

 To find out more about becoming an Icon Mentor, please contact firstname.lastname@example.org.
 Before signing up to the Icon Mentor list. attendance at a one-day training session is required.
 Mentor training happens twice a year, please check the Icon Events page for further information.

 Accreditation Committee: The role of the Accreditation Committee (AC) is to ascertain whether an applicant is awarded ACR status.
-The AC meets twice per year (February and July).
-The AC is formed of a Chair, Two Vice Chairs and Ordinary members each representing a different conservation specialism.
+The AC meets twice per year (May and November).
+The AC is formed of a Chair, Three Vice Chairs and Ordinary members each representing a different conservation specialism.
 When positions become vacant an open selection process is run to recruit new volunteer members to join the committee.

 PACR Assessors: PACR applications are always assessed by ACR’s trained to be Icon Assessors.
 The Assessors review the applications and undertake workplace visits to assess the candidate in their area of practice.